e0mh4/R2I/README.md

      retdec   0.5370
 ```

-`r2i.csv` shows the R2I score and number of count features for each function.
+`r2i.csv` shows the R2I scores and number of occurrences of each feature within each function.
 ```
  decompiler   address  ams  assignment  bitwise               token        R2I
                   ...                                 ...